securifera/webcap/README.md

 **WebCap** is an extremely lightweight headless web screenshot tool.
 It doesn't require Selenium, Playwright, Puppeteer, or any other browser automation framework; all it needs is a working Chrome installation.
 Used by [BBOT](https://github.com/blacklanternsecurity/bbot).

+### Features

+WebCap's most unique feature is its ability to capture not only the **fully-rendered DOM**, but also every snippet of **parsed Javascript** (regardless of inline or external), and the **full content** of every HTTP request + response (including Javascript API calls etc.).
+For convenience, it can output directly to JSON.

 ### Installation

 ```bash